core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The example shown in {{workflow-example-reverse-2}} considers a reverse-proxy that stands in for both the whole group of servers {S1,S2} and for each of those servers Sx.
 The client C may not have a way to reach the servers directly (e.g., P is acting as a firewall).

-After the client C has received two responses to its group request sent via the proxy, it selects one server (S1) and sends a new request again via the proxy, intended only for that server and targeting the same resource /r in unicast.
+After the client C has received two responses to its group request sent via the proxy, it selects one server (S1) and sends a new request again via the proxy, intended only for that server and targeting the same resource at /r in unicast.

 In particular: